Frequently Asked Questions

 I want to send a “Shout Out” to my friends on the webcast.
 Who do I send those to?

-A: This year we made a Hawaii event page on Facebook so you can comment and chat about your favorite performances.
+A: This year we made a Baltimore event page on Facebook so you can comment and chat about your favorite performances.
 Webcast anchors and correspondents are gearing up to entertain you with out of this world commentary.
 Throughout the week they’ll be answering questions and reading comments posted on this Facebook event page.

 Will the webcast work on my Wii, Playstation, Xbox, WebTV, etc…?